JoseGuadiana/ValidityIndex/README.md

 ### Results discussion
-It is interesting to see how the top 200 universities can indeed be sepatared even when is about the top 200 universities in the world.
-We can see that acording to the VIC results, the top universities can be separated with the scientific production metrics as predictors.
-We can also see that the upper the division is made, the narrower is the standard deviation of the k-fold cross-validation, wich means that using the scientific production metrics it becomes more accurate to predict the position of the top universities.
-In contrast, when the division is made for lower positions the VIC results decreases, wich means that wether is not a good approach to divide between universities at low rankings, or it can also be interpreted that the scientific production is not enought criteria to do such division.
-A lower VIC means that the division presented some universities that cannot be correctly classified in the given group, what in this case means that the lower the ranking the more similar their scientific production metrics become, therefore they are indistinguishable in terms of scientific production.
+It is interesting to see how the top 200 universities can indeed be separated in classes with particular attributes.
+We can see that according to the VIC results, the top universities can be separated with the scientific production metrics as predictors.
+We can also see that the upper the division is made, the narrower is the standard deviation of the K-fold cross-validation, which means that using the scientific production metrics it becomes more accurate to predict the position of the top universities.
+In contrast, when the division is made for lower positions the VIC results decreases, which means that whether is not a good approach to divide between universities at low rankings, or it can also be interpreted that the scientific production is not enought criteria to do such division.
+A lower VIC means that the division has some universities that cannot be correctly classified in the given group.
+Meaning that the lower the ranking is, the more similar their scientific production metrics are.
+Therefore, they are harder to differentiate with the current scientific production attributes.

 # References
 [1] Rodríguez, J., Medina-Pérez, M. A., Gutierrez-Rodríguez, A. E., Monroy, R., & Terashima-Marín, H. (2018).
 Cluster validation using an ensemble of supervised classifiers.
 Knowledge-Based Systems, 145, 134–144. https://doi.org/10.1016/j.knosys.2018.01.010.